 Brad joined Lightfoot in 1996 during a time when Alabama was recognized as a "tort hell" and plaintiffs' lawyers from across the country flocked to the state to lay claim to their share of "jackpot justice".
 As a result, there was an abundance of high-level substantive work for a young lawyer to sink his teeth into, and Brad was thrown from frying pan to fire early and often.
-While Alabama's litigation climate is more business-friendly as of late, handling bad cases in Alabama's worst jurisdictions gave Brad experience and insight that traveled well, and for over fifteen years his practice has been focused on defending product manufacturers in cases filed across the United States.
-He has defended a wide variety products, and has particularly broad experience in the automotive, aviation and pharmaceutical industries.
-Brad's representative experience includes:
+While Alabama's litigation climate is more business-friendly as of late, handling bad cases in Alabama's most challenging jurisdictions gave Brad experience and insight that traveled well in courtrooms across the country.
+Brad's practice has been focused on defending product manufacturers in the automotive, aviation and pharmaceutical industries, among others.
+His representative experience includes:

 - representation of a heavy truck manufacturer in handling and stability and crashworthiness matters in over a dozen states, including difficult venues in Alabama, Illinois, Pennsylvania, Texas and West Virginia.

 - defense of a major pharmaceutical manufacturer in multi-district litigation and numerous state court cases nationwide related to alleged product defects and compliance with FDA sales and marketing regulations.

-- representation of a light aircraft manufacturer in multiple death cases related to aircraft climb performance and FAA certification issues.
+- representation of a general aviation aircraft manufacturer in multiple death cases related to aircraft climb performance and FAA certification issues.

 - defense of consumer product manufacturers in property damage and personal injury cases, including workplace injuries, electrocutions, electrical fires and inhalation injuries.